 1. How will William & Mary communicate with me?

-2. Is Financial Aid available to Online MBA students?
+2. Is Financial Aid available to online students?

 3. How do I know if I am eligible for student loans?

-If you are an American citizen or permanent resident and are taking at least a half-time graduate course load (4 credit hours per semester), you qualify for student loans for the entire Online MBA tuition.
+If you are an American citizen or permanent resident and are taking at least a half-time graduate course load (4 credit hours per semester), you qualify for student loans.
 Student loans can also cover your books, supplies and living expenses as necessary.

 4. How do I apply for federal student loans?

 - Fill out the FAFSA (W&M’s school code is 003705).*

 - After your acceptance into a W&M online program, the W&M Financial Aid Office will package a loan for you and will send an email to your W&M email telling you your loan amount is ready to be accepted.
 The aid package is based on the number of enrollment credit hours per term.